mladenoff/golang-exercises1/solutions/05_eight_queens/README.md

 tries to place a queen in the row.
 It iterates through the columns, checking if there are any conflicts in the occupied state variables.

+You'll have to come up with a formula to decide which "up" and "down" diagonals a position lies on.

 If not, it tries to place a queen, updating the various occupied properties and placing the queen position in queenPositions and incrementing `numQueensPlaced`.